 This fall I’m presenting to an organization that is asking themselves (and me), “How do we engage Millennial volunteers?”
-It’s a question that many companies and nonprofits are asking, and for good reason.
+It’s a question that many companies and nonprofits are asking—and for good reason.

-Millennials are often stereotyped as a selfish, entitled and lazy generation.
+Millennials are often stereotyped as a selfish, entitled, and lazy generation.
 Au contraire mon frère!
-After hundreds of interviews with Millennials over the years I can safely say that this is a socially conscious generation that seems dedicated to making a difference in the world.
+After hundreds of interviews with Millennials over the years, I can safely say that this is a socially conscious generation that seems dedicated to making a difference in the world.
 In fact, according to a 2015 report by the Associated Press, Millennials are more committed to volunteering than young Americans a generation ago (referring to my generation, Gen X).

-But the question remains, how do you engage potential Millennial volunteers without alienating the Traditionalists, Baby Boomers and Gen Xers who have been volunteering with your organization for so many years?
+But the question remains, how do you engage potential Millennial volunteers without alienating the Traditionalists, Baby Boomers, and Gen Xers who have been volunteering with your organization for so many years?

-Millennials prefer to connect via technology
+Millennials prefer to connect via technology.

-Millennials share in micro ways
+Millennials share in micro ways.

 Their interactions with nonprofit organizations are likely to be immediate and impulsive.
-When inspired, they will act quickly in a number of ways, from small donations to short volunteer stints, provided that the opportunities are present and the barriers to entry are low.
+When inspired, they will act quickly in a number of ways, from small donations to short volunteer stints—provided that the opportunities are present and the barriers to entry are low.

-Millennials facilitate (and rely on) peer influence
+Millennials facilitate (and rely on) peer influence.

 Peer influence plays an important role in motivating Millennials to volunteer, attend events, participate in programs, and give.
-Even if Millennials can’t give as much as other demographic groups, they nonetheless are willing to help raise funds for causes they care about, usually by calling on friends and family.
+Even if Millennials can’t give as much as other demographic groups, they are nonetheless willing to help raise funds for causes they care about, usually by calling on friends and family.

-Millennials volunteer along a continuum of peer support
+Millennials volunteer along a continuum of peer support.

-Millennials give to make an impact
+Millennials give to make an impact.

 Millennials are consistent in their desire to see how dollars translate into people helped.
 They want their contributions, no matter the type or amount, to help achieve tangible results for a cause.